AanandAmbadi/roboticswithaanand/README.md

-- 👋 Hi, I’m  you can call me Aanand
+- 👋 Hi,   you can call me Aanand
 - 👀 I’m interested in creating robots,coding,3d designing,video editing
 - 🌱 I’m currently learning python
 - 📫 How to reach me in insta @jaada_thendie